scicluna/Challenge-1/README.md

 ### Installing

-Just unzip and click on index.html to open it in your browser.
+Just unzip and click on index.html to open it in your browser or use the link: https://scicluna.github.io/Challenge-1/

 ### Executing program